iloveyii/docker-crashcourse/README.md

 ## Multiproject Docker files

-# PART 3 : Using docker-compose
+# CHAPTER 3 : Using docker-compose

 - Learning the above commands and concepts are useful and building blocks but practically we use docker-compose to start our services.
 Its a yaml file which list the configurations of all the services that our application needs.
 - It contains mainly application level configurations like ports, environment variables, volumes, etc.